 1) The effects of policy representation on citizens' political support and engagement

-2) Policy representation in Europe and its explanations
+2) Policy representation in Europe

 3) Inequalities in policy representation and political orientations between social groups

-I have taught and assisted in teaching quantitative research methods, political sociology, and comparative politics at the University of Oxford, the European University Institute, and the Essex Summer School in Social Science and Data Analysis.
+At Strathclyde, I am teaching the Quantitative Methods II course in the Master's programme.
+Previously I have taught and assisted in teaching quantitative research methods, political sociology, and comparative politics at the University of Oxford, the European University Institute, and the Essex Summer School in Social Science and Data Analysis.

 School of Government & Public Policy